Maud Watson: Biography

 Born in Harrow, Middlesex, the daughter of a local vicar Henry William and Emily Frances Watson.
 She learned to play tennis in the garden with her sister and did not find it difficult because she had already played squash racquets.
 At the age of sixteen Watson played her first match at the Edgbaston Cricket and Lawn Tennis Club.
-It was a successful debut, winning the singles competition by defeating her sister Lillian in the final and winning the doubles competition with her.
+It was a successful debut, winning the singles competition by defeating her sister Lilian in the final and winning the doubles competition with her.

-In 1884 Watson participated in the Irish Ladies' Championship and defeated the reigning Irish champion May Langrishe 6–3, 6–2, 6–2.
+In 1884 Watson participated in the Irish Lawn Tennis Championships and defeated the reigning Irish champion May Langrishe 6–3, 6–2, 6–2.
 She was also victorious in the mixed doubles tournament winning the title with multiple Wimbledon champion William Renshaw.
 Undefeated in tournament play, in 1884 the nineteen-year-old Watson won the first-ever Ladies' Singles title at Wimbledon.
 Playing in white corsets and petticoats, from a field of thirteen competitors, she defeated Lilian 6–8, 6–3, 6–3 in the final to claim the title and a silver flower basket valued at 20 guineas.

 1885 was a year of great success for Watson, who remained unbeaten in singles and lost only one set.
-She repeated her success at the 1885 Wimbledon championships.
-In a field of just 10 entries she easily won the quarter- and semi-finals and in the final defeated Blanche Bingley 6–1, 7–5.
 She successfully defended her title at the 1885 Irish Championships against Louise Martin.
 For two sets, there was little to choose between them, but in the decider, Watson outlasted her opponent to win 6–2, 4–6, 6–3.
-In 1886, the year the Challenge Round was introduced for women, Bingley turned the tables, defeating Watson 6–3, 6–3 in the final to take the title.